Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Asmodeus.md

 >
 > Asmodeus, the Lord of the Nine Hells

 **_Enemies._** Asmodeus’s enemies are numerous, even among the Betrayer Gods, many of whom only follow the archdevil for fear of his immense power.
-His archnemesis is [[Avandra, the Change Bringer]], whose mischief and cunning has vexed him throughout the eons.
+His archnemesis is [[Avandra]], whose mischief and cunning has vexed him throughout the eons.
 It was she who defeated him in [[the Calamity]] by tricking his fiendish armies into attacking one another.
-The Devil Lord’s greatest triumph during [[the Calamity]] was fooling and betraying the Everlight and slaughtering all her followers in one fell stroke—an act that has united the followers of Raei and Avandra in a bond of unbreakable fellowship ever since.
+The Devil Lord’s greatest triumph during the Calamity was fooling and betraying the Everlight and slaughtering all her followers in one fell stroke—an act that has united the followers of [[Raei]] and Avandra in a bond of unbreakable fellowship ever since.

 #### Commandments of Asmodeus